PerezCristian-dev/My_Portafolio/README.md

 # My_Portafolio
-Challenge Portafolio - Alura Latam
-Hello, My NAME is Cristian Perez welcome to my portafolio While it might not be fully ready you can enjoy it and get in contact with me if you consider me to
+Hello, my name is Cristian Perez,  welcome to my portafolio.

+While it might not be fully ready, you can enjoy it and take a look at I'm capable of.
+You will also find a section where you can get in contact with me if you have any project in mind.
-Be a good fit 💪 👌 I'm a quick learner open to
-Learn and face new challenges...
+Looking forward to hearing from you...